daisygunn/grow-restaurant/README.md

 You will need to set your Environment Variables - this is a key step to ensuring your application is deployed properly.
 - In the Settings tab, click on `Reveal Config Vars` and set the following variables:
     - SECRET_KEY - to be set to your chosen key
-    - CLOUDINARY_URL - to be set to your cloudinary API environment varible
+    - CLOUDINARY_URL - to be set to your Cloudinary API environment variable
 - In the resources tab you must install 'Heroku Postgres'

 *Heroku Deployment*